oa-dev/100daysofcode/learning-css/position/README.md

-# CSS Postion: Absolute / Relative
+# CSS Position: Absolute / Relative

 1. Absolute takes things out of flow on the document.